 7. Model deployment

-In the model deployment phase, the neural network predicts outputs for inputs it has never seen.
+In the model deployment phase, the neural network predicts outputs for inputs it has not seen before.

 Neural network outputs